 What are the advantages of the new social order?

 Since we are no longer encouraged to consume through advertising, much less is consumed.
 This conserves our natural resources and generates less CO2.
 If we are given everything for free, we perceive it as a gift from nature and we will want to protect nature much better.

 Care work is the same as previously paid work.
+This will finally eliminate injustice between the genders.
 We can now voluntarily do anything we dreamed of.
 Starting with the support of our relatives and the care of our children, artistic activities, even up to large projects like the reforestation of the rainforests, as we do not have to pay attention to the financial aspects.

 The health care and retirement provision of all people on earth is assured and since we do not have to work for recreational consumption as we do today, the work is probably done three days a week.
 With secure old-age provision, the world population will shrink significantly within one or two generations.